LCLPYT/notica/README.md

 ## Features
 ### NBS file playback
-Play any song created with [Open Note Block Studio](https://opennbs.org/) on a server or in multiplayer.
+Play any song created with [Open Note Block Studio](https://opennbs.org/) on a server or in single player.
 Place the .nbs files in the `config/kibu-nbs/songs` directory.
 Use the `/music play <song> [players]` command to play a song.